 An adult dependant is a person other than the spouse or partner of the member who is wholly or partly dependent on a member for financial support.
-This will be determined and verified by the Scheme.
+The Scheme will determine and verify this.
 This person is registered according to these rules as an adult dependant.
-Adult dependants are (but not limited to):
+Adult dependants are (but are not limited to):